BabraMpofu/Networking_Project-with-router/README.md

 **Router Configuration**

 The router configuration implements a "router-on-a-stick" topology, where a single physical interface (GigabitEthernet0/0) is connected to a switch port configured in trunk mode, allowing it to carry traffic for multiple VLANs.
 The router interface is logically divided into subinterfaces, each assigned to a specific VLAN using 802.1Q tagging and serving as that VLAN's default gateway.
-With both IPv4 and IPv6 addresses assigned in an organized scheme, this setup provides dual-stack inter-VLAN routing, enabling seamless communication between the different logical networks across the single, shared physical link
+With both IPv4 and IPv6 addresses assigned in an organized scheme, this setup provides dual-stack inter-VLAN routing, enabling seamless communication between the different logical networks across the single, shared physical link.